frousseu/CauseAndCorrelation/README.md

 library(CauseAndCorrelation)
 ```

-Here is a more detailed list of [prerequisites](https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites) for building source packages for Windows, Mac and Linux.
+Mac Here is a more detailed list of [prerequisites](https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites) for building source packages for Windows, Mac and Linux.
 Make sure you have the latest version of R installed on your computer.

 ### If things do not work